What is Descriptive Statistics?

 Dispersion, spread, and variability all refer to and denote the range and width of the distribution of values in a data set.
 The range, standard deviation, and variance are used, respectively, to depict different components and aspects of the spread.

 The range depicts the degree of dispersion or an ideal of the distance between the highest and lowest values within a data set.
-The standard deviation is used to determine the average variance in a set of data and provide an insight on the distance or difference between a value in a data set and the mean value of the same data set.
+The standard deviation is used to determine the average variance in a set of data and provide an insight into the distance or difference between a value in a data set and the mean value of the same data set.
 The variance reflects the degree of the spread and is essentially an average of the squared deviations.

 For a deeper understanding of different foundational statistics concepts and tools, check out CFI’s Statistics Fundamentals course!